nish572/Sol-Engine/README.md

 By selecting Project in the Toolbar then Project Settings you can set the project's name and filepath, as well as the playtest scene window's dimensions.

+Quotation marks can be present, or not, they are automatically removed internally if present.

+Please note that absolute paths are preferred to prevent errors, however paths relative to the directory in which the Sol Engine.exe is stored are also acceptable.

 ![project settings](https://github.com/nish572/Sol-Engine/assets/78385332/f22863e8-613a-445f-bbe7-e13270288c33)

 ---